graphql-js/graphene/ARCHITECTURE.md

 }

-// Bonus: You can use the schema as any other instance of GraphQLSchema.
-// That means, you can use it as you been using GraphQLSchema before. var schema = new Schema({ query: Query });
+// Bonus: You can use the schema as any other instance of GraphQLSchema. var schema = new Schema({ query: Query });
 ```